leswright1977/avalanche-laser-diode-driver/README.md

 ***Avalanche Laser Diode Driver***

-This is a PCB for a home made Avalanch Laser diode driver.
+This is a PCB for a home made Avalanche Laser diode driver.
 This is capable of driving Laser diodes with high peak power, and nanosecond pulse duration.

 This has been verified with the following diodes: